Unbo10/OOP/Concepts_OOP.md

     }
 ```

+Also, it should be mentioned in other programming languages like C++ and Java there are two crucial concepts in OOP: interfaces and abstract classes.
+- **Interfaces** are in essence an empty blueprint for subclasses.
+They just have abstract methods (only declared) and instances of them cannot be created.
+A widely used simile is they are *contracts* that states "this is the way classes need to look" to which the subclass must agree showing it is just like it.
+- **Abstract classes** are base classes that cannot be instantiated.
+They can have some attributes and methods defined, but they must have methods that will only be defined by the subclasses.
+Again, just like interfaces, they involve an agreement with the subclasses, but this time not only will they have to look the same, but they will need to leave the work done (the behaviors defined) alone, and fill in the blanks left.

+In Python, there aren't any of the two; the closest it can get is by using the ``NotImplementedError`` exception and something called [``descriptors``](https://docs.python.org/3/howto/descriptor.html#descriptor-guide) (more about them should be researched).
+However, base or parent classes act almost in the same way, they just don't have the label or the restrictions the other two have.
+Yet, this means inheritance entails *abstraction* levels, so it plays a huge role in it.

 ### Polymorphism
 Say you have a bunch of cars, you are indeed the owner of a huge car collection, congratulations!
 You now want to gather them in categories or classes.
 You might start by sorting them by their method of propulsion, i.e., electric, hybrid or gas-powered.
 You then focus on the gas-powered cars and categorize them according to their transmission: mannual, automatic or semi-automatic.